 How to approach local people in a natural way

 The secret behind the travel and reportage photography

 Review and constructive criticism of the images taken during the day

 How to create a narrative for a book, magazines and exhibitions

 DAY 0: ARRIVAL IN ULAANBAATAR

-For logistic reasons, we suggest to fly into Ulaanbaatar one day early as we will leave for Hovd on the first day of the workshop.
-It will also allow you to get accustomed to the local time zone and climate.
+For logistical reasons, we suggest you fly into Ulaanbaatar one day early, as we will leave for Hovd on the first day of the workshop.
+This also allows you to get accustomed to the local time zone and climate.

 We will organize a hotel for you in Ulaanbaatar at the raw price.

 Settle into the hotel and spend the day exploring the Mongolian capital.
 In the evening, there will be an orientation dinner at the hotel to meet your workshop guide and the other guests, followed by a slide show and discussion.